Ahmed-alkharusi/Ion-trap-simulation/README.md

 # Project report
-https://cds.cern.ch/record/2779403
+This code is part of a summer project.
+For more detials see: https://cds.cern.ch/record/2779403
+In particular, the codes are described in sec 2.4.
 # Ion-trap-simulation
 A simulation of a particle in an idealized Penning and Paul trap.
 This is part of the CERN summer project.